contao/docs/docs/manual/form-generator/forms.en.md

 ## Save form data

 In addition to or instead of sending the form by e-mail, form entries can also be stored in a table in the database.
 To do this, you have to create a corresponding field in the target table for each form field and make sure that the field names match.

 **Save entries:** Here you activate the saving of the data in the database.

 **Destination table:** Here you select the table in which the data should be written.
-The table must be created before.
-B. via phpMyAdmin must have been created before.
+The table must be created before (e.g. via phpMyAdmin) in order to show up as a choice.

 ## Template settings